 When we spoke she had just returned from a Vietnamese festival where she thinks she won several supporters for Trump.
-“Once you explain he is for low taxes, less regulation, pro small business they immediately understand.”
+“Once you explain he is for low taxes, less regulation, pro-small-business they immediately understand.”

 She knocks on doors and maintains a large database in her home, where pictures of her with George Bush Senior and junior and other Republican luminaries bedeck the walls.
-In her spare time she teaches Irish dance.
+In her spare time, she teaches Irish dance.
 She now has seven grandchildren, who she regularly sees when they visit her at her beautifully appointed home.

 A longtime Republican fundraiser and canvasser, she says she picked out Trump early on from the crowded field after reading “The Art of the Deal,” especially the final pages which she felt spoke directly to her where Trump wrote that after all his money and success he wanted to give back.

 “He doesn’t need jets or servants or security or people trying to reach him,” says Butler-Short.
-"He has all those thing already.
+"He has all those things already.
 He is doing this to do his best for the country he loves.”

-She says when she met him they discussed her passion – looking after military wives living on the paltry widow’s benefit, which can be a little as $900 a month for sergeant’s wives, after their husbands are killed.
+She says when she met him they discussed her passion – looking after military wives living on the paltry widow’s benefit, which can be a little as $900 a month for sergeant’s wives after their husbands are killed.

 “He listened and promised to take action when he was elected.
 I strongly believe he will.”